The Lymphatic System & Massage

-When you get a facial, your esthetician will gently massage your face; this can help improve lymph flow.
-When lymph is moving freely in the face, you'll have clearer, healthier skin without a buildup of toxins and fluids.
+When you get a lymphatic facial, your therapist will gently massage your face in a way to improve lymph flow.
+When lymph is moving freely in the face, you'll have clearer, healthier skin without a buildup of toxins and fluids; it also decreases puffiness.

 So, if you're feeling a bit sluggish, experiencing mild to moderate swelling, recovering from a sports injury, or interested in optimizing your lymph system for stronger immunity, ask your massage therapist about lymphatic massage.
 It can have a powerful impact on your body's ability to heal.

-At times it may be appropriate for your therapist to add cupping or therapeutic ultrasound to enhance healing of deeper tissues.
+At times it may be appropriate for your therapist to add cupping, wood therapy or light therapy to enhance healing, help contour your silhouette & tighten skin .
 This is especially true if fibrosis or scar tissue is present within the viscera or abdominal space.
 Ask your therapist for details or suggestions during your visit!